OfficeDev/Copilot-for-M365-Samples/samples/msgext-northwind-inventory-ts/lab/Exercise 02 - Run sample app.md

 Read the descriptions in the JSON above carefully when entering a query.
 Try entering these, and as you do, keep an eye on the debug console tab in Visual Studio Code, where you'll see each query as it's run.

 * "chai" - find products with names that begin with "chai
 * "c,bev" - find products in categories beginning with "bev" and names that begin with "c
 * ",,out" - find products that are out of stock
 * ",,on,london" - find products that are on order from suppliers in London
 * "tofu,produce,,osaka" - find products in the "produce" category with suppliers in Osaka and names that begin with "tofu"

 Each query term filters the list of products down.
-The format of each query term is arbitary - just be sure to explain it to Copilot in the description of each parameter.
+The format of each query term is arbitrary - just be sure to explain it to Copilot in the description of each parameter.

 ## Step 5 - Test in Microsoft Outlook (Optional)